dadagov125/bloc_toolkit/README.md

 * `LoadedDataS:` The state when data has been successfully loaded or initialized successfully
 * `ReloadingDataS:` The state when data is being reloaded.
 * `ReloadingDataErrorS:` The state when a data reload error occurred.
-* `SubmittingDataS:` State when data is being submitted.
+* `SavingDataS:` State when data is being saved.
-* `SubmittingDataErrorS:` State when a data submission error occurred.
+* `SavingDataErrorS:` State when a data submission error occurred.

 ### Events